Saturday, May 12, 2012

 Found this recipe in bon-appetit if you want to try it or just buy dough at store.
 No-Knead Pizza Dough:

-Mrs Kennedy & Me - Chris Hill
+Mrs Kennedy & Me - Chris Hill (book group)

 Mrs. Kennedy and Me: An Intimate MemoirMrs.
 Kennedy and Me: An Intimate Memoir by Clint Hill